ruby-rdf/rdf-microdata/README.md

 RDF::Microdata parses [Microdata][] into statements or triples using the rules defined in [Microdata RDF][].

 * Microdata parser.
-* If available, Uses Nokogiri for parsing HTML/SVG, falls back to REXML otherwise (and for JRuby)
+* Uses Nokogiri for parsing HTML

 Install with 'gem install rdf-microdata'